 People intuitively know that attitudes influence behavior.
 However, the relationship between attitudes and behavior is complex.
 There are three components to an attitude: affective (emotional – we either like something or we don’t), behavioral (actions – we avoid an object or seek it out), and cognitive (thoughts).
 If I tell you that I do not like broccoli (negative affective component) and then I ask you to predict whether or not I will eat broccoli with my dinner tonight (behavioral component), you will correctly predict that I will not.
 However, you cannot predict with 100% confidence that I will never eat broccoli.
 Our behavior is influenced not only by our own characteristics (attitudes, personality, etc.) but also by characteristics of the situation we find ourselves in.
-If I had not had anything to eat in the past six days and someone offered me a plate of broccoli do you think I would eat it?
+If I had not had anything to eat in the past six days and someone offered me a plate of broccoli, do you think I would eat it?
 Of course!
 We become much less particular when we are starving.
 If I am starving not only will my behavior change (I am now willing to eat broccoli.), but my thoughts (cognitive component of my attitude) will change as well.
-Instead of thinking about how I do not like the smell or taste of broccoli and how it gets stuck in my teeth, I am now going to think about how nutritious broccoli is.
+Instead of thinking about how I do not like the smell or taste of broccoli, I am now going to think about how broccoli is very nutritious.

 Sociologists often quote the Thomas Theorem: “Things perceived to be real are real in their consequences.”
 This means that our actions are based on what we think reality is – a perception that may or may not be correct.
-For example, once I was in a large mall department store shopping with a friend when suddenly we heard a woman yelling, “Help me!
+For example, there is an anecdote about a woman in a large mall department store shopping with a friend when suddenly they heard another woman yelling, “Help me!
 Help me!
 Please, somebody help me!”
-My friend and I were just inside the mall entrance to the store and the woman’s screams were coming from outside the store, in a large corridor of the mall.
-The urgency in the woman’s voice led my friend and me to believe that this was an emergency situation so we rushed out into the mall to lend assistance.
-After entering the corridor we could see the screaming woman.
+The woman’s screams were coming from outside the store, in a large corridor of the mall.
+The urgency in the screaming woman’s voice led the two shoppers to believe that this was an emergency situation.
+So, they rushed out into the mall to lend assistance.
+After entering the corridor, they could see the screaming woman.
 She was obviously distressed and there was a man pulling on her right arm trying to force her to go in the direction of the department store.
-We were continuing to move toward the screaming woman when another woman grabbed her by the left arm.
+The shoppers continued to move toward the screaming woman when another woman grabbed the screaming woman by the left arm.
 When the screaming woman protested this treatment, the woman holding her left arm retorted, “We would not be treating you this way if you had not stolen from our store.”
-My friend and I stopped dead in our tracks.
-This woman was not being abducted, she was a shoplifter!
-Our initial impression of the situation was incorrect.
-However, that was irrelevant when it came to our behavior.
-We acted in accordance with our perception of reality.
-Once that perception changed, our behavior changed.
+The two shopping friends stopped dead in their tracks.
+This woman was not being abducted; she was a shoplifter!
+The friends’ initial impression of the situation was incorrect.
+However, that was irrelevant when it came to their behavior.
+They acted in accordance with their perception of reality.
+Once that perception changed, their behavior changed.

 We can deduce from Loftus’ study that survey research design is a delicate procedure.
 Utilizing a survey research firm staffed with organizational psychologists is one way to ensure that your survey instrument will accurately assess the attitudes and behaviors of your customers or employees.
 Organizational psychology is a specialty area within the broader field of psychology.
 During doctoral-level training, organizational psychologists learn how to design effective survey research instruments and accurately analyze data.